 Question: What is the best sensitive stomach dog food for allergies?

-Answer: For dogs that have a sensitive stomach, the “Hills Science Diet Sensitive Stomach” is the best dog food, and it is also recommended by vets.
-This dog food features dry chicken meat and promotes digestive health while improving skin condition.
+Answer: For dogs that have a sensitive stomach, the “Hills Science Diet” is the best dog food, and it is also recommended by vets.
+This food features dry chicken meat and promotes digestive health while improving skin condition.
 The ingredients also include Omega-6 and vitamin E for a healthier coat.

 Question: How long does it take for food allergies to go away in dogs?